 Proclamations must be made through the Governor’s website no less than 45 days in advance.
 Requests may be rejected if not received within the deadline.
 Please note, if you are requesting a formal proclamation signing, a timely request is essential to accommodate the Governor’s schedule.

+Please review all policy and criteria before completing and submitting a request.
 Proclamation requests must be filled out via this form.
-All proclamation request require an in-state sponsor and suggested language.
+All proclamation requests require an in-state sponsor and suggested language.
 For assistance in formatting your proclamation, please see the proclamation template and proclamation guide.
 For further information regarding our guidelines, please refer to our proclamation policy.